hashlookup/hashlookup-forensic-analyser/README.md

   --include-stats       Include statistics in the CSV export.
   --format FORMAT       Output format (default is CSV).
   --cache               Enable local cache of known and unknown hashes in /tmp/hashlookup-forensic-analyser.
-  --bloomfilters BLOOMFILTER [BLOOMFILTER ...]
+  --bloomfilters BLOOMFILTERS [BLOOMFILTERS ...]
                         Space separated list of filenames of bloomfilters in DCSO bloomfilter format.
+Hashlookup default format is used which SHA-1 in hexadecimal representation in upper case.
+  --bloomfilters-lower-case
+                        If entries in the Bloom filter are expeceted to be lower case.
+Default is False.
 ~~~~

 ## Sample report